Torget, Nordland

+Torghatten

 The unique 258 m tall mountain Torghatten is the highest point on the island, located on the southern tip of the island.
 The mountain has a hole through the middle, so Torghatten is a popular tourist destination.
 It is estimated that there are on average about 100,000 visitors each year.
 Near Torghatten, there is a campsite where tourists can rent cabins or rent space for camping.
 There is also a small swimming area and a small restaurant right on the water.
 Previously, there was a restaurant further away from the bathing area that was severely damaged in a storm.
 Many tourists from, among others, Norway and Germany come to Torget to hike the mountain and see the hole going through it.
 This hole, which is 160 m long, 35 m high, and 20 m wide, was created during the ice age.
 The walk up to the hole takes place on a well-built path and takes about 20 minutes.
 If you go up one side, down the other side and around Torghatten it takes about 1 hour.
 Ice and water dug in the loose rocks painfully, while the harder rocks in the top of the mountain remained.